 Audio-Technica ATH-M series

 The ATH-M20x, M30x, M40x, and M50x are a staple of home studios.
 They isolate well, are comfortable for long sessions, and the higher models lean toward a flatter, more reference-friendly sound.
-The M40x in particular is a long-time value favourite.
+The M40x in particular is a long-time value favourite, and if you are torn between the flagship and a rival, our ATH-M50x vs Beyerdynamic DT 770 comparison breaks down the differences.

 Sony MDR-7506